20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Auto-EPAP for airway blockage?
+What prior data suggests that the Auto-EPAP feature is safe for airway blockage?

 This trial is for people with conditions like COPD, sleep apnea, obesity hypoventilation syndrome, neuromuscular diseases such as muscular dystrophy, and other obstructive lung issues.
 Specific eligibility criteria are not provided.